Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

-We now show that the first transition diminishes the error by $1-\gamma$ and that the second one does not increase the error: \begin{theorem} For two state distributions $\varphi$ and $\psi$ and their counterparts $\varphi'$ and $\psi'$ in the next time step as defined by a stochastic process $Q$:
+We now show that the first transition diminishes the error by $1-\gamma$ and that the second one does not increase the error: \begin{theorem}[Diminishing Error in Stochastic Process] For two state distributions $\varphi$ and $\psi$ and their counterparts $\varphi'$ and $\psi'$ in the next time step as defined by a stochastic process $Q$:

 \end{theorem} \begin{proof} We fix $\varphi$ and $\psi$.
 Using Lemma~\ref{lemma:intermediate_state}, let $\tilde{\varphi}$ and $\tilde{\psi}$ denote the respective distributions in the intermediate step.
 We show that our claim holds by showing the error $\delta(\tilde{\varphi},\tilde{\psi}) = (1-\gamma) \delta(\varphi,\psi)$ in the intermediate step and the error $\delta(\varphi',\psi') \leq \delta(\tilde{\varphi},\tilde{\psi})$ in the next time step.
 The last inequality holds because the total variation is invariant to linear transformations.